florianfelice/HandballAnalysis/README.md

 ## Requirements

-⚠️ The presented notebooks may use libraries (such as `handballPredictions`) that are not publicly available.
+⚠️ The presented notebooks may use libraries (such as `sportsAnalytics`) that are not publicly available.
 Individual request can be evaluated to grant access to these libraries.